-Of course, using a good skin care line at home is a key part of it, but the main thing that you must do is always apply a SPF.
-SPF 50 or higher is necessary.
+Of course, using a good skin care line at home is a key part of it, but the main thing that you must do is always apply a SPF (sunscreen).

 Some people get them in the form of freckles or small spots, and some get them in bigger forms.
 They can appear anywhere on the body that the sun has hit, from your hands, chest, face, arms, back, well you get the picture haha.

 Having IPL or BBL treatments has been known as the most effective way to rid of these unwanted brown marks.
 These machines use a light to target the pigmentation in the skin.